andrecsilva/generic_music_classifier/README.md

 For example, if we want the model to detect metal music, then we should label any metal music with `1` and the rest with `0`.

 Running the script afterwards will print some predictions with increasing order of reliability.
-These will be appended to `training_examples` to be labelled.
+These will be appended to `training_examples.txt` to be labelled.

 Rinse and repeat.